Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 1: Incompatible activities

-(1) In accordance with Article 11(1) and (2) of the Statute, the members of the Commission shall serve in their personal capacity and represent neither their administration, nor the NCB of their country, nor their country, nor any other entity.
+(1) In accordance with Articles 11(1) and 11(2) of the Statute, the members of the Commission shall serve in their personal capacity and represent neither their administration, nor the NCB of their country, nor their country, nor any other entity.

-(2) In accordance with Article 4, Article 11(3) and (4), and Article 12 of the Statute, the members of the Commission shall not, during their term of office, engage in any action or activity which may appear to be incompatible with their independence or impartiality, in accordance with the present Rules.
+(2) In accordance with Articles 4, 11(3), 11(4), and 12 of the Statute, the members of the Commission shall not, during their term of office, engage in any action or activity which may appear to be incompatible with their independence or impartiality, in accordance with the present Rules.
 They shall take all appropriate measures to ensure respect of the independence and impartiality of their function and of the Commission.
 In particular, they shall take all necessary measures to ensure that they do not have, or are not seen by a reasonable observer as having, a conflict of interest.

-(3) The members of the Commission shall not participate in INTERPOL’s official meetings and/or INTERPOL’s conference as delegates appointed by their countries.
+(3) The members of the Commission shall not participate in INTERPOL’s official meetings and/or INTERPOL’s conferences as delegates appointed by their countries.
 However, subject to the prior approval of the Chairperson and/or a decision of the Commission taken by a majority of the members present and voting, they may participate in such meetings as Commission members representing the Commission.

 (4) In accordance with Article 11(5) of the Statute, each member shall communicate to the Chairperson any concern regarding his/her independence and/or impartiality.